ianblenke/coreos-vagrant-flannel-kubernetes-libswarm-panamax-deis-kibana-elastisearch-grafana-influxdb/README.md

+# Kubernettes on CoreOS

+This is a fork of [CoreOS Vagrant](https://github.com/coreos/coreos-vagrant) with [rudder](https://github.com/coreos/rudder) and Kelsey Hightower's [kubernettes-coreos](https://github.com/kelseyhightower/kubernetes-coreos)

+Technically, rudder isn't neccessary to get coreos working with kubernettes and vagrant.
+The point of this project is to gain some experience with rudder and kubernettes for eventual deployment in the cloud.

+You may want to read Kelsey Hightower's [Running Kubernettes Example on CoreOS, Part 1](https://coreos.com/blog/running-kubernetes-example-on-CoreOS-part-1/) and [Running Kubernettes Example on CoreOS, Part 2](https://coreos.com/blog/running-kubernetes-example-on-CoreOS-part-2/) before continuing.

+Kelsey assumes VMWare Fusion above.
+As the [CoreOS Vagrant](https://github.com/coreos/coreos-vagrant) works with VirtualBox or VMWare Fusion.

+The Makefile included runs through the steps in an automated fashion.

+Prerequisites:

+- [VirtualBox](http://virtualbox.org), as the Vagrantfile and config.rb assume port forwarding is in place.

+# Usage:

+Run `./start.sh`

+Note: This bootstraps through pulling down a golang docker container and compiling rudder, so it takes a bit to get going.
+Give it some time.
+Be patient. :)

+# Implementation Details:

+This script will generate a user-data script that is the concatenation of the user-data.sample and minion.yml files.
+The `vagrant up` will bootstrap the coreos nodes with rudder, and docker will be restarted to use it.

+The config.rb referenced by the Vagrantfile will populate the `ETCD_DISCOVERY_URL` in the user-data file.
+All nodes will start with the generated user-data file.
+The kublete.service is then provisioned with a unique private IP on each nodes.
+Finally, the master node is provisioned to start the apiserver and controller-manager.

+The only services not automatically installed by a `vagrant up` are the kublete, apiserver, and controller-manager services.
+The `start.sh` script programatically automatically generates these by looking at the deployed coreos fleet.

+The only hard-coded IP is the rudder subnet, as embedded in minion.yml, which is set to 172.30.0.0/16 at the moment so as not to collide with any other RFC1918 address spaces that are common.
+All other IP information is discovered via vagrant ssh into the coreos nodes.

+# Cloud deployment

+As this is all standard vagrant faire, it should be possible to use [mitchellh/vagrant-aws](https://github.com/mitchellh/vagrant-aws) or other vagrant cloud plugins to deploy this to the cloud instead of locally for testing.
+If you manage to get any of these working, a pull request is most welcomed!

+You may also be interested in [bketelsen/coreos-kubernetes-digitalocean](https://github.com/bketelsen/coreos-kubernetes-digitalocean), which was helpful in generating this project.

+Everything below this point in the README is from the original CoreOS Vagrant project upon which this fork is based.

 # CoreOS Vagrant

 This repo provides a template Vagrantfile to create a CoreOS virtual machine using the VirtualBox software hypervisor.